 - Types of retirement offered

 - Deferred Retirement Option Plan (DROP)

 - Initial Lump-Sum Benefit (ILSB)

-- Other TRSL benefits:
+- Other TRSL benefits

-- " Survivor benefits

-- " Deferred retirement

-- " Disability retirement

 Types of retirement offered

 - SERVICE: You stop working and begin receiving your lifetime monthly retirement benefit. - DROP: You "freeze" your retirement benefit and continue to work for up to 36 months, building a retirement nest egg.
 You terminate employment (retire) some time after the completion of DROP participation.
 Upon termination of employment, you are eligible to withdraw from your DROP account plus receive your regular lifetime monthly retirement benefit. - ILSB: You retire, receive a lump-sum payment of up to 36 times your monthly maximum benefit, and receive an actuarially reduced lifetime monthly retirement benefit.